shahriarmostafiz/Wedding-Wizard/questions_and_answers.md

 #### Answer: A `{}`

-<i>IN javascript we can assign value to a variable without declaring it.
+<i>In javascript we can assign value to a variable without declaring it.
 As the value of the variable greetign is an empty object , it is being logged in the console, </i>

 </p>